Lusk Photos

 Lost Springs, looking south, 2005.
 Photo by Geoff Dobson.

-Today, the town consists of the Town Hall, on the left in the above photo; an antique store located in the old bank building, further down the street on the left; a saloon on the right, the "Lost Bar," open on major holidays and during hunting season; an outhouse; the old jail (not occupied during the past 40 years); and several other buildings in varying states of decrepitude.
+Today, the town consists of the Town Hall, on the left in the above photo; an antique store located in the old bank building further down the street on the left; the "Lost Bar" saloon on the right, open on major holidays and during hunting season; an outhouse; the old jail (not occupied during the past 40 years); and several other buildings in varying states of decrepitude.
 The coal train in the distance was over a mile long and had two locomotive in the front and a pusher at the end.

 Lost Springs, looking north, 2005.
 Photo by Geoff Dobson.